 Step Up to the Mic!

 My first step was to buy a microphone.
 You’ll find a lot of different mics out there, ranging from cheap to crazy expensive.
 But again, we’re keeping it simple.
-I bought the Yeti from Blue Microphones, which is pretty much the go-to for DIY voice recording.
+I bought the Yeti from Blue Microphones, which has been a go-to for DIY voice recording.
 It’s usually around a hundred bucks, though you can find it on sale for about eighty, at times.
 It plugs right into your laptop’s USB port and connects to your software.
 The Yeti offers excellent sound quality for the money.
 TIP!
-When looking at the Yeti on Amazon, try clicking through all the various color options…some of the colors are often cheaper than others, even though it’s the same mic!
+When looking at the Yeti on Amazon, try clicking through all the various color options…some colors are cheaper than others, even though it’s the same mic!

 You’ll also want to pick up a boom stand, a wind guard and a pop filter.
 The stand will hold your mic, and the filters will help keep any unwanted room sounds and mouth popping noises from infiltrating your audio.